0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Serialization: convering an object form a given format into a different format (ex. converting an object in the heap memory into binary or json format for external storage or for trasmitting the data to another application);
 -   `[Serializable]`: decorator that must be put over a class declaration in order to make that class serializable by the .NET formatters (ex. by the `BinaryFormatter`);
 -   `BinaryFormatter`: class useful to serialize/deserialize data into/from a binary format.
 It must be imported from `System.Runtime.Serialization.Formatters.Binary`.
 Useful methods of the `BinaryFormatter` class: `Serialize`, `Deserialize` (returns a `System.Object` type that must be manually type-casted).
+The issue with `BinaryFormatter` is that you can serialize/deserialize it only from .NET applications.
 Example:

 ```cs
     using System.Runtime.Serialization.Formatters.Binary;